- Note: Peer reviewers will be using a rubric to review your abstract submission. See the abstract rubric for more information.

-- Completed work or projects may be submitted for either oral or poster presentation.
-If the work or project is not yet complete, the abstract may only be submitted as a poster presentation.
+- Completed work or projects may be submitted for oral, poster, or PechaKucha presentation.
+If the work or project is not yet complete, the abstract may only be submitted as a poster or PechaKucha presentation.

 - If successfully reviewed, final abstract acceptance will be conditional upon registration by the presenting author.*

 *Please see the Sigma Presenter Acceptance Policy regarding accepted presenters who do not present.
 Accepted presenters who do not attend will be sent a follow-up letter explaining the policy for “no-shows.”

 - Presenters assume all costs related to travel, accommodations, and other expenses related to their presentation.

 - The primary presenting author should be listed first in the order of authors.
 All communications will be directed to the primary presenting author only.

 - In addition to the abstract, a profile for each author (contact and biographical information) and conflict of interest form is required.
 These items are required of all authors listed on the submission.

 Please remember to include any and all members of your team or anyone who you may wish to give credit to for the work you are submitting.
 Once the abstract submission deadline has passed, you may not be able to add authors/presenters to the abstract.